kevinpalm/red_hat_customers/report.md

 #### Output Labels
 ![Histogram of Output Label Frequency](images/output_label_hist.png)

-The output labels are binary and close to equally distributed but not quite.
-Exploring these labels' relationships with the other features is the whole point of this project, but for now it's enough to know that there's a somewhat balanced amount of example for each label in our training data.
+The output labels are binary and somewhat close to equally distributed.
+Exploring these labels' relationships with the other features is the whole point of this project, but for now it's enough to know that there's a somewhat balanced amount of examples for each label in our training data.

 #### Date Columns